TheLastScrub/delta-green-foundry-vtt-system/README.md

-# DeltaGreen System
+# (Unofficial) Delta Green: The RPG Foundry System

-This system is a Delta Green (standalone) system based on the Agent's Handbook from Arc Dream Publishing.
+This is a fan made Foundry system for Delta Green: The RPG, based on the Agent's Handbook from Arc Dream Publishing.
+It is unaffiliated with Arc Dream Publishing.

+# Foundry VTT License
+This code uses the Foundry VTT and its API under the terms of the Limited License Agreement for Module Development.
+Foundry VTT is a Copyright of Foundry Gaming, LLC.

 # Delta Green Community License
 Published by arrangement with the Delta Green Partnership.
 The intellectual property known as Delta Green is a trademark and copyright owned by the Delta Green Partnership, who has licensed its use here.
-The contents of this system are free for public use, excepting those elements that are components of the Delta Green intellectual property.
+The contents of this system are licensed as detailed below, excepting those elements that are components of the Delta Green intellectual property.

-# Foundry VTT License
-This code uses the Foundry VTT and its API under the terms of the Limited License Agreement for Module Development.
-Foundry VTT is a Copyright of Foundry Gaming, LLC.

-# Delta Green Foundry System License
+# System License
-The code (HTML, CSS, Javascript, etc.) in this system and any related information are provided under the MIT license, excepting that which comes via Foundry VTT excepting that which is otherwise covered by the Delta Green Partnership and/or Arc Dream Publishing.
+The code (HTML, CSS, Javascript, etc.) in this system and any related information are provided under the MIT license, excepting that which comes via Foundry VTT API.

 Copyright 2020 N. Eimers